dpplweb/dppl-content/_posts/christina/0405-01-01-computers.md

 ## SUBSCRIPTION DATABASES - DPPL card required from home

 ### Adult Learning Center- from HelpNow
-Live one-on-one coaching to improve your computer skills on MS Word, Excel and PowerPoint.
+You can connect with a live tutor and work to improve your computer skills on MS Word, Excel and PowerPoint.

 ### Free Computer Classes
 If you're new to computers, want to brush up on your skills, or learn something new - we may have a class for you.